BLCM/bl3hotfixes/README.md

   start of the Making It Rain event.
 Also a few weapon buffs and drop rate adjustments.
   ([GBX Post](https://borderlands.com/en-US/news/2020-09-03-borderlands-3-hotfixes-sept-3/),
   [Local Archive](gbx_info_archive/2020-09-03-anniversary_6_making_it_rain.md))
+  * A minor update a few hours later tweaked the Hellwalker buff to survive main-menu reloads.